 The harness also includes 3M reflective strip material for high visibility in dark conditions.
 In addition to the five sizes mentioned, the harness comes in three colour options; Bold Black, Citrus Orange and Lime Green.

 Reviews for the fiE harness are positive although, as with many harnesses, please check the sizings before buying.

-Apart from causing discomfort to your dog, we’ve never seen a dog with this harness that didn’t pull.
+Apart from causing discomfort, we’ve never seen a dog with this harness that didn’t pull.

-As a harness for well-behaved dogs, this could be a great and affordable option for owners and dog walkers.
-But as a harness specifically designed for non-pull, the “pinching” effect makes it flawed.
+As a harness for well-behaved dogs, this could be a great and affordable option for owners and walkers.
+But as a harness designed explicitly for non-pull, the “pinching” effect makes it flawed.

 6. Embark Pets Adventure Dog Harness